 Week 4: Risk Factors.
 Research shows there are typical risk factors that are shared by people who commit crimes.
 We will discuss these risk factors.

-Week 5: Signs and Symptoms of Mental Illness.
+Week 5: Signs and Symptoms of Mental/Emotional & Substance Use Disorders.

-Week 7: Distorted Thinking I—Descriptions of distorted thinking are presented and we learn to identify our thoughts about ourselves, the thoughts that are distorted or not accurate, and how to change them into healthy, positive ones.
+Week 8: Distorted Thinking I — Descriptions of distorted thinking are presented and we learn to identify our thoughts about ourselves, the thoughts that are distorted or not accurate, and how to change them into healthy, positive ones.

-Week 9: Distorted Thinking III—How distorted thinking can lead to anti-social activity.
+Week 9: Distorted Thinking II —The 10 Thinking Traps & how distorted thinking can lead to anti-social activity.

-Week 12: Making the Most of My Resources
+Week 13: Making the Most of My Resources/ I am a Resource.

 Some comments from participants:

 “Community Advocates class got me to take a good look at how my thinking has gotten me in trouble and taught me ways to change and/or prevent it.”

 “I think distorted thinking (self-serving) is something I do.
 I have realized ways to avoid altercations.
 This class helps me be more social…helps me get ready for the outside.”

 “If this class and Advocacy Team were around twenty years ago, I might not of had to go through the living hell my life has been since the early 1990s.
 I learned better understanding of my actions and errors.”